cloudzombie/contracts/lottery/README.md

 ### implementation notes

-We are not using the stock-standard approch to sending value, i.e.
+We are not using the stock-standard approach to sending value, i.e.

 ```
 msg.sender.send(_value);